The first question I ask someone who has failed the MBLEx is, “What do you feel is keeping you from passing?” Exam anxiety is the most popular answer.

 If you find yourself easily distracted by the internet while studying, try blocking certain apps or websites you feel are aiding in your procrastination and study resistance.

 Pomodoros are a time management technique to help you stay on task.
-You can learn more about the Pomodoro Technique here.
+You can learn more about using the Pomodoro Technique here.

 Simple breathing exercises can be used anytime and anywhere to reduce tension and stress.